-The following PhD Business Administration program will be accepting applications for Fall 2021 beginning Spring 2021.
+The PhD Business Administration program will not be accepting applications for Fall 2021.

 Providing students with the skills necessary to become successful marketing professors in esteemed business schools.